pf-lang/pipefish/website/content/docs/Roadmap.md

 People, businesses, or sinister religious cults who want sponsorship rights in exchange for giving me money can have whatever opportunities to promote themselves that they want.
 I am not proud.

 Any tooling or documentation or instructional videos or whatever that I produce auxiliary to the main Pipefish project will also be released under the MIT license to the greater glory of the project.
 Conversely it seems fair that I should give a sufficiently munificient sponsor a proportionate amount of assistance if they wanted to do that themselves.

+### Please put a star on the repo

+Each star you add to [this page]() is a tiny crumb of credibility from which I will build a Plausibility Cake.
+Thank you.

 ## Optimization